Herbalife Ltd. HLF

 Notes

-Two-page press release issued the day the FTC announced its $200M settlement with Herbalife.
+Two-page press release issued the day the FTC announced its Herbalife settlement (July 15, 2016).
 Pershing Square argues the FTC's factual findings constitute a pyramid scheme under existing case law (Koscot/Omnitrition/Vemma) even though the explicit 'pyramid scheme' label was negotiated out of the settlement.
-Tonally framed as a victory lap on the legal/regulatory thesis, though the short campaign overall remained open.
-Second page is standard Pershing Square boilerplate + disclosure that funds are short HLF and hold put options.
+Tonally framed as vindication of the long-running short thesis; no individual signatory.
+Page 2 is boilerplate plus the disclosure that Pershing Square funds are short HLF and hold put options (no sized stake disclosed).
+No charts, no SCQA structure, no quantified target price — hence thesis_one_liner/summary/SCQA set to null per press-release guidance.
 Companion sites cited: factsaboutherbalife.com and herbalifepyramidscheme.com.